descostesn/tepr/testfromscratch/executedcode.md

 rm(bound_df)
 ```

-The code was copoied to `jointsvs.R` and executed with the command:
+The code was copied to `jointsvs.R` and executed with the command:

 ```
 Rscript jointsvs.R